COMBINE-Australia/python-http-data-extraction/README.md

 ## HTTP API

 An API is a collection of standard methods for requesting and submitting information with streamlined responses.
-Many website use a standard API for getting information from their database then reorganizing them on the web document for the users.
+Many website use a standard API for getting information from their database then reorganizing them on the web document on the browser.

 Today, we are going to use Python interact directly with those API instead of having them display on a web document for browsing.